yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 (Other types of mutation events can occur, but we're going to focus on these for now.)

-Figure 1a-c illustrates how one ancestral DNA sequence, over time, might evolve into four derived sequences.
+Figure 1a-b illustrates how one ancestral DNA sequence, over time, might evolve into two derived sequences.
+When a two or more sequences are derived from a single ancestral sequence, as is the case in this example, those sequences are said to be **homologs** of one another, or homologous sequences.
+On a piece of paper, make a guess about which of these types of events occurred where over our hypothetical evolution of these sequences.

 <figure>
     <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/pw-align-edits/book/fundamentals/images/alignment.png">